 Paulie Gee loves good pizza.
 So much so that he dedicated his retirement to the art of pizza making.
 Using freshly grown basil, homemade fresh mozzarella, and a secret tomato source, Paulie perfected an entire recipe book in his very own backyard (that backyard contains a wood-fired brick oven that he built himself).
 Expect him to sidle up to your table for a chat about the pizza.

-The recipe that was perfected at Joe and Pat's is just as good now as it was over 50 years ago.
+Rubirosa is pizza royalty: The founder is of Joe and Pat's fame—he is the son of the owner of the Staten Island institution.
 The Rubirosa Supreme creates a salty-sweet medley by combining hand-cut spicy pepperoni, diced basil, and flavorful meatballs atop a firm crust that is both strong enough to withstand the weight of the ingredients and yet soft enough to fold like a typical New York slice.

 Di Fara is the Mecca to which all die-hard pizza lovers should make a pilgrimage.
 It won't be on your way somewhere.
 You will wait a lot to be served then pay a lot to get your slice.
 You will either have to wipe down your own table or you won't even get one.
 But the amount of care and the quality of ingredients makes each pizza worth it.